Authentic Hungarian Cabbage Rolls

 Baked Stuffed Chard Rolls

 Meet your ultimate beautifully green Baked Stuffed Chard Rolls.
 I am super excited about these healthy chard rolls.
 The filling is made with lean ground beef, potatoes, onions, plenty of seasoning and green peas.
-The dark green leaves of chard are wider and flatter, making them an excellent choice for rolls.
-The filling is moist, […] Read More
+What is chard?
+Chard or sometimes called Swiss chard is a dark green leafy vegetable.
+The dark green leaves of chard […] Read More